segmentstream-com/segmentstream-com.github.io/_docs/integrations/onesignal.md

 ![](/img/integrations.onesignal.4.png)

-DigitalDataManager allows you to control the moment the subscription window is displayed.
+SegmentStream allows you to control the moment the subscription window is displayed.
 To specify this point, specify the name of the event in the corresponding field.
 After this event occurs (it will be pushed to the `digitalData.events` array), a standard window for subscribing to push notifications will be displayed.

 ### <a name="4"></a>Automatic registration
 ------